ecreates/ecreates/README.md

 Please note: No user images produced by user's webcam are ever transmitted over a network.
 Hence, no privacy issues arise from usage of the system.

 ## Ethics and Biases
 The model is trained on the images of its author.
-As a result, the model will perform more accurately when utilised by a user depicting the same demographic character as the author.
+As a result, the model will perform more accurately when utilised by a user depicting the same demographic characteristics as the author.

 ## Let's have a look-see, shall we?
 The project is deployed in AWS public cloud and can be accessed from https://dev.d2uanxqxa2fkp3.amplifyapp.com/